 2 tbsp of sugar

-- In a deep bowl mix together the rice flour and glutinous rice flour.
+- In a deep bowl mix together the rice flour, sugar and glutinous rice flour.
 Gradually add the warm water while mixing (using chopsticks).
 When everything is well combined and lumps start to form, start kneading the dough.

 - Transfer it onto a flat surface and knead into a smooth and soft dough. divide it in 6 equal pieces (for 2 skewers).
 Roll each piece into a ball.
 Cover them with a kitchen towel or a plastic wrapper and bring a pot of water to boil.